omarreis/GBE3D/demos/SailboatDemo/models/README.md

 ## SailboatDemo models

 * These 3d models are embedded in fSailboatDemo.fmx
-* uilt with Blender 3.1.
+* Built with Blender 3.1.
-* files with extension .blend contain models and textures ( textures packed ).
+* Files with extension .blend contain models and textures ( textures packed ).
 * Also exported as .glb for GXScene usage.

 ![models](modelsSailboatDemo.png)